larsXYZ/Ball-Simulator/README.md

 T - Draw terrain

-c - Clear items (Does not clear items if you hold their respective buttons)
+C - Clear items (Does not clear items if you hold their respective buttons)

 ----------------------------------------------